Muhammad al-Jawad: Network of representatives

-To organize the affairs of a growing Shia population, which had expanded far to the east of Iraq and Arabia, the young al-Jawad relied heavily on his representatives or agents (wokala, wakil) throughout the empire.
+To organize the affairs of a growing Shia population, which had expanded far to the east of Iraq and Arabia, the young al-Jawad relied heavily on his representatives or agents (wukalāʾ, wakīl) throughout the empire.
 This underground network of agents across the Abbasid empire was founded by his grandfather al-Kazim and maintained by his son al-Rida.
 There is even some evidence that an early network existed under al-Sadiq.
 This network guided the financial and religious affairs of the Imamite Shias.
 After the death of al-Rida, it took possibly up to four years for the imamate of al-Jawad to consolidate.
-In this period of uncertainty, the network of wokala likely continued to function, but did so more independently than ever before.
+In this period of uncertainty, the network of wukalāʾ likely continued to function, but did so more independently than ever before.
 Wardrop suggests that this level of autonomy continued throughout the childhood of al-Jawad.
 After al-Rida, some agents remained loyal to his successor, possibly after testing him during the Hajj season.
 These included Abd al-Aziz ibn al-Muhtadi, Ayyub ibn Nuh, and Yahya ibn Abi Imran.
-Some others did not, including perhaps Safwan ibn Yahya, Muhammad ibn Sinan, Zakariyya ibn Adam, and S'ad ibn S'ad.
+Some others did not, including perhaps Safwan ibn Yahya, Muhammad ibn Sinan, Zakariyya ibn Adam, and Sa'd ibn Sa'd.
 There are conflicting reports about these four and whether they withheld their collected alms from al-Jawad, but some of them are said to have later returned to the Imam.
 Because of the relative isolation of al-Jawad by the Abbasids, the Imamite Shias normally communicated with their Imam through his agents, except during Hajj when they met directly with him.